JOIN LOGIN JOIN

 StarCraft Miniatures Game Essen 6

 The big thing to understand here is that this is not a Kickstarter.
-Archon Studio has been very clear that the StarCraft miniatures game is going straight to retail, and they’re already manufacturing the product.
-Preorders are currently lined up for Q1 2026, with January as the target, and shipping is expected to land around March.
+Archon Studio has been very clear that the StarCraft tabletop miniatures game is going straight to retail, and they’re already manufacturing the product.
+Preorders are currently scheduled for March 2026, and shipping is expected to land around April to May 2026.

 In other words, this isn’t one of those “wait two years and hope” situations.
 The turnaround should be refreshingly short.